UAW union gained more than 12,000 members in 2014 -filing

 Since hitting a low of 355,191 in 2009, UAW membership has risen 13.6 percent.

-The union cited job gains at Ford and GM due to additional work shifts at and investments in existing U.S. plants.
-It also credited organizing gains in the gaming and auto supplier sectors as well as higher education.

 The UAW also disclosed that its net assets slipped 1.1 percent last year to $971.5 million, according to the filing.
-The union said in a statement that recent restructuring has brought it “closer to a balanced budget for the first time in years.”
+(Reporting by Bernie Woodall and Ben Klayman in Detroit)